Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 • A Deputy appointed by the Court of Protection; or

-In the absence of one of the above an application must be made to the Court of Protection.
+In the absence of one of the above, an application must be made to the Court of Protection.
 Once the Court has issued the application, providing there are no objections from the proposed tenant, an order will be made authorising a named individual to sign the tenancy.
 A single application can be made, with a single fee, for more than one proposed tenant at a time.
 It is still unclear who should make the application and who will be responsible for signing the tenancy.
-Whilst it is possible for a landlord to apply this seems an undesirable option.
+Whilst a landlord can apply, this seems an undesirable option.
 If at all possible, the relevant local authority responsible for housing the tenant should be responsible for making the application.

 Best Interests decisions